jomfer/minecrobes/README.txt

 # 🧫 Minecrobes

-*Minecrobes* is a Minecraft mod that brings microbial life into the world — from grazing soil bacteria to explosive phages.
+**Minecrobes** is a Minecraft mod that brings microbial life into the world — from grazing soil bacteria to explosive phages.
 Inspired by real microbiology, it’s both educational and fun.

+---

 ## 🔬 Gameplay Highlights